 This standard makes the following assumptions regarding the application of RPH signing to emergency calls and callback calls:

-A Resource-Priority Header (RPH) in the ‘esnet’ namespace may or may not be associated with an emergency origination by the P-CSCF in the originating IMS network based on local policy.
+A Resource-Priority Header (RPH) in the ‘esnet’ namespace may or may not be associated with an emergency origination by the P-CSCF in the originating IMS network, based on local policy.

 Caller identity assertion/authentication and/or RPH signing will be performed by the originating network after it has been determined that the emergency call is to be routed to an NG9-1-1 Emergency Services Network.